He–Umezu Agreement: Background

 On 7 June, forward units of the Kwantung Army moved to the front lines at the Great Wall.
 A verbal ultimatum was issued on 9 June, with a deadline for compliance set of 12 June.

 Not prepared at the time to go to war with Japan since his forces were still tied down in a campaign to exterminate the Chinese Communist Party, Chiang Kai-shek agreed to comply.
 The agreement was between General Yoshijirō Umezu, who was commander in chief of the Kwantung Army for Japan, and He Yingqin for China.

 Aftermath

-The agreement gave Japan virtual control over the province of Hebei under the aegis of the East Hebei Autonomous Council.
-Although the agreement was reached in secret, its details were soon leaked to the press, which caused an upsurge in indignation and anti-Japanese sentiment in China.
-The truce lasted until 7 July 1937, with the start of the Second Sino-Japanese War.
+The agreement gave Japan virtual control over the Hebei Province under the aegis of the East Hebei Autonomous Council.
+Although the agreement had been reached in secret, its details were soon leaked to the press, which caused an upsurge in indignation and anti-Japanese sentiment in China.
+The truce lasted until 7 July 1937, when the Second Sino-Japanese War started.